01yzzyu/yzzyu.github.io/_pages/about.md

 2024.01:🔥🔥🔥Our project, entitled UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation, has been selected as an [Outstanding Undergraduate project in the Central Universities Basic Research Fund (Barley Plan)](https://xxb.lzu.edu.cn/xingzhenggongwen/xzgwpdf/2024/0621/271594.html),advised by Professor [Wenting Zhang](http://mathteacher.lzu.edu.cn/system/TeacherProfileqt/content.jsp?id=45)，as the college student to be ranked first.(TOP 0.1%，36/20465)

-2023.06: Work as a Data Analysis Assistant in Product Operation Intern of Smart Home Department,iFLYTEK Co.,Ltd.
+2023.06: Work as a Data Analysis Assistant in Intern of Smart Home Department,iFLYTEK Co.,Ltd.

 2023.05:🔥🔥 Our paper [Toward enhancing environmental quality in OECD countries: Role of municipal waste, renewable energy, environmental innovation, and environmental policy](https://doi.org/10.1016/j.renene.2023.05.044) is accepted to TOP Journals Renewable Energy!
 A collabrative work with Mengying Su.

-2023.03:🔥 Our paper [Analysis and Forecast of GDP of Gansu Province based on ARIMA Model](https://kns.cnki.net/kcms2/article/abstract?v=5UWSsHjGZiG4_hfQdJi2g45CsnhSUqAQWLr8QGITMYDA17gfF5JJx5zplDrZWLEtUw_cwdGQB4McAih5ZHCedzgYrtUdVTeeg8lwHr4Mw1ptUxJGRhILZmxdAXcxNVzRIf7iDdCVtPE=&uniplatform=NZKPT&flag=copy) is accepted to Chinese Market( Chinese core journal)!
+2023.03:🔥 As the sole sophomore student to be ranked first in the national innovation and entrepreneurship project Tropical Linear Representation of Involute Chinese Monoids, advised by Professor [Wenting Zhang](http://mathteacher.lzu.edu.cn/system/TeacherProfileqt/content.jsp?id=45).

-2024.03:🔥 As the sole sophomore student to be ranked first in the national innovation and entrepreneurship project Tropical Linear Representation of Involute Chinese Monoids, advised by Professor [Wenting Zhang](http://mathteacher.lzu.edu.cn/system/TeacherProfileqt/content.jsp?id=45).
+2022.06:🔥 Our paper [Analysis and Forecast of GDP of Gansu Province based on ARIMA Model](https://kns.cnki.net/kcms2/article/abstract?v=5UWSsHjGZiG4_hfQdJi2g45CsnhSUqAQWLr8QGITMYDA17gfF5JJx5zplDrZWLEtUw_cwdGQB4McAih5ZHCedzgYrtUdVTeeg8lwHr4Mw1ptUxJGRhILZmxdAXcxNVzRIf7iDdCVtPE=&uniplatform=NZKPT&flag=copy) is accepted to Chinese Market( Chinese core journal)!

 📝 Publications